-Join Simon Walker for an in-depth discussion in this video Creating an early morning look, part of The Art of Color Correction: Color Grading for Locations and Times of Day.
+Join Simon Walker for an in-depth discussion in this video Creating an early morning look, part of Color Correction: Color Grading for Locations and Times of Day.

 It's quite common that you'll actually need to change the time of day to be a different time that you actually shot your footage shot.
 There are a number of core concepts involved when you're changing the time of day.
 But the key to interpreting colors to great shots for certain times of day is observation.
 You can see for yourself, if you watch how the light changes from before dawn til after daybreak.
 Or from midday to into the afternoon, or even at night just before sunset and after sunset.